ncb000gt/node-googleanalytics/README.md

 You can specify the type of token by setting 'tokenType', default is 'Bearer'.

-See [node-gapitoken][gapi] for easy services account Server to Server authorization flow.
+See [node-gapitoken][gapi] for easy service account Server to Server authorization flow.

 Rudamentary API
 ============